You'll want to know which Singapore attractions are considered can't miss spots if you only have a short time to visit.

-I was boarding the Holland America Maasdam for a 20-day Southeast Asia cruise the day after I arrived, so I needed to see as much as I could in those first 24 hours.
+I was boarding a 20-day Southeast Asia cruise with Holland America the day after I arrived, so I needed to see as much as I could in those first 24 hours.

 Whether you have a packed vacation itinerary or you're hopping on a cruise as I did, you can see a lot of the top Singapore attractions in a short time.
 This is my list of things you shouldn't miss.

 Singapore in One Day

 An island city-state just off the southern coast of Malaysia, Singapore jumped from an undeveloped country to a fully developed one in just one generation.
 As it grew, this island became a top tourist destination.

 Home to impressive architecture, beautiful gardens, and lots of history, these Singapore has something for everyone.
 While the entire island is full of interesting things to see, there are some Singapore attractions that should be higher on your list.

 Holland America has a great tour on the last day of their Southeast Asia cruise that finishes by dropping you at the airport.
 I loved that it was so convenient and by the end of the cruise I was with a group of new friends.